intermine/im-docs/docs/get-started/tutorial/webapp.rst

 .. image:: ../../imgs/logo.png

-1. Copy your image into this directory: `MINE_NAME/webapp/resources/webapp/model/images`
+1. Copy your image into this directory: `MINE_NAME/webapp/resources/webapp/model/images`.
+If you don't have a logo for your mine yet, you can still test updating your mine by using the FlyMine logo above.
 2. Make sure Tomcat is running
 3. Deploy your webapp with this command: